 This course teaches success strategies to enhance academic and lifelong learning.
-Explore personality, interests and values to increase self-understanding and select an appropriate major and career.
-Learn about careers of the future.
-Identify your learning style and apply psychological principles of learning and memory to academic study strategies.
-Apply life management techniques such as time and money management to accomplish personal goals.
-Examine adult stages of development and develop a plan for wellness and living a long and healthy life.
-Learn strategies for motivation and stress management.
-Practice creative and critical thinking techniques.
-Not open to students with credit in COUN/PDC 124.
+The course also discusses the importance of looking at the human being as an integrated physiological, social and psychological organism.
+Students will explore personality types and examine their own interests and values as a way to increase self-understanding and select an appropriate major and career.
+Students will identify their learning style and apply psychological principles of learning, memory, motivation and stress management to academic study strategies.
+Students will also apply life management techniques, such as time and money management, to accomplish personal goals.
+Students will examine the adult stages of development and develop a plan for wellness and living a long and healthy life.
+Additionally, students will be given the opportunity to practice creative and critical thinking techniques.

-CSU, CSU GE, UC
+CSU.
+CSU GE.
+UC

-130 STUDY SKILLS AND TIME MANAGEMENT 1 UNIT
+130 STUDY SKILLS AND TIME MANAGEMENT